-We are a small coeducational primary school, centrally located in the leafy surrounds of the suburb.
-St Bede’s is a single stream school from Kindergarten through to Year 6 providing high quality academic education in a personal and nurturing environment.
+We are a small co-educational Catholic primary school, centrally located in the leafy surrounds of Red Hill.
+St Bede’s is a single stream school from Kindergarten through to Year 6 providing high-quality academic education in a personal and nurturing environment.
 Specialist teachers enrich student learning in Music, French and Library.
 Supplementary programs are also offered throughout the year including dance, gymnastics and sports clinics.

 St Bede’s provides opportunities for support and challenge through differentiation, learning support, extra-curricular activities and extension.
 St Bede’s is a BYOiPad school, where students in Years 3-6 utilise one-on-one devices to support and enhance their learning in the classroom.
 Students in all classes K-6 have access to school iPads, desktop computers, ICT equipment and STEM resources to implement classroom programs.